Aiken County school officials vote on Highland Springs Middle School rezoning

 Parents have had the opportunity to weigh in on the different options given.

-“Once we completed community engagement those questions then were shared as a survey on the districts website so all of the parents in the community got an opportunity to weigh in” NIKITA TAG: Board members also say they took time to make sure this option is the best option to bring students into the new school.” said Richards.
+“Once we completed community engagement those questions then were shared as a survey on the districts website so all of the parents in the community got an opportunity to weigh in.”

 Board members also say they took time to make sure this option is the best option to bring students into the new school.